Christopher M. Clarke, Ph.D.

 From 1973 to 1977, Dr. Clarke trained under Dr. Kotaka Sadao, fifth degree black belt in Nihon Kendo (Japanese fencing) and Kogen Ittoryu Iaido (the art of drawing and cutting with the Japanese sword).
 He was awarded black belt ranking in both arts by the American Kendo Federation in 1976.

 On January 1, 1980, Dr. Clarke was awarded promotion to fifth degree black belt in karate and fourth degree in weaponry.
-He received his sixth degree in 1983, seventh degree in 1990, and eighth degree in February 2000.
+He received his sixth degree in 1983, seventh degree in 1990, eighth degree in February 2000 and ninth degree in July 2009.
 Dr. Clarke was also promoted to fifth degree in weaponry in 1985 and sixth degree in 1990.
 From 1980-2004, he was vice president, member of the executive board, and chief instructor of the American Shorin-ryu Karate Association.
-In early 2005, Dr. Clarke helped found the Shorin-ryu Karatedo and Kobudo Association of America (SKKAA) and serves as its Chairman of the Board, President, and Chief Instructor.
+In early 2005, Dr. Clarke helped found the Shorin-ryu Karatedo and Kobudo Association of America (SKKAA) and served as its Chairman of the Board, President, and Chief Instructor until retiring in 2013.
+He remains honorary director, continuing to offer important insight, suggestions and mentoring as needed.

-Since 1980, Dr. Clarke has worked in Washington, DC, and lived in the Maryland suburbs.
-From 1980-1984, he worked at the US-China Business Council.
-Since 1984, he has been a senior China analyst in the US State Department's Bureau of Intelligence and Research.
+From 1980-1984, Dr. Clarke worked at the US-China Business Council.
+From 1984-2009, he was a senior China analyst and head of the China Division of the US State Department's Bureau of Intelligence and Research.
 He has visited China eight times, where he pursued research into T'ai Chi Ch'uan (Taijiquan) and other Chinese martial arts.
+He retired in 2009 and is now an independent China consultant.
 He and his wife, Meredith, have two children: Jennifer Mohler, a sandan, and Colin.

-In addition to a number of books and articles on China, Dr. Clarke has written or edited nearly two dozen books on the martial arts and edits the SKKAA's "Beisho Bulletin."
-Among his publications are Samurai, Scoundrels, and Saints: Stories from the Martial Arts (1997), Warriors and Wisemen: More Stories from the Martial Arts (1998), Monks, Madmen, and Martial Masters (2004), Honorary Samurai (2003), I Remember When (2004), I Remember II (2004), Nyumonsha: A Handbook for SKKAA Students from Beginner to Purple Belt (2000), Seito: A Handbook for SKKAA Students from Gokyu to Ikkyu (2001), Sensei: A Handbook for SKKAA Instructors and Their Students (2001), Yudansha: A Handbook for SKKAA Black Belts (2002), Kobudo: A Handbook for SKKAA Weaponry Students (2002), Little Dragons and Tigers: A Handbook for SKKAA Youth Students, Their Instructors, and Parents (2001), Fledgling Sparrows: An Activity Book for Young SKKAA Students (2004), and Chasing Dragonflies: An Activity Book for Young SKKAA Students (2004),
+In addition to a number of books and articles on China, Dr. Clarke has written or edited nearly two dozen books on the martial arts.
+Among his publications are Samurai, Scoundrels, and Saints: Stories from the Martial Arts (1997), Warriors and Wisemen: More Stories from the Martial Arts (1998), Monks, Madmen, and Martial Masters (2004), Honorary Samurai (2003), I Remember When (2004), I Remember II (2004), Nyumonsha: A Handbook for SKKAA Students from Beginner to Purple Belt (2000), Seito: A Handbook for SKKAA Students from Gokyu to Ikkyu (2001), Sensei: A Handbook for SKKAA Instructors and Their Students (2001), Yudansha: A Handbook for SKKAA Black Belts (2002), Kobudo: A Handbook for SKKAA Weaponry Students (2002), Little Dragons and Tigers: A Handbook for SKKAA Youth Students, Their Instructors, and Parents (2001), Fledgling Sparrows: An Activity Book for Young SKKAA Students (2004), and Chasing Dragonflies: An Activity Book for Young SKKAA Students (2004), Dr. Clarke has also written a biography of his mother, including several collections of her poetry, called Smoke and Mirrors: Echoes From an Iron Lung (2011).

-Dr. Clarke is a member of the Calvert County Heritage Committee and has served as a judge at various local, state and national History Day competitions.
-He is a member of the steering committee for the Patuxent River Institute of Teaching and a past member of the Calvert County Heritage Committee.
+Dr. Clarke is a past member of the Calvert County Heritage Committee and the steering committee for the Patuxent River Institute of Teaching.
+He has serves as a judge at various local, state and national History Day competitions.

 Shihan Jim True

 Shihan True began teaching martial arts part-time for the Waltham YMCA in 1979.
-In the spring of 1980 he opened the Shorin-ryu Karate Academy in a small garage, teaching on a part-time basis with about twenty students.
+In the spring of 1980 he opened the True Martial Arts Academy in a small garage, teaching on a part-time basis with about twenty students.
 Today the Academy has grown to over three hundred active students, with off-site programs at numerous public and private schools.
 Among these are the Waltham YMCA, Bentley College and the New Jewish High School of Waltham.

-Mr. True is Vice President and Vice Chairman of the Board of the SKKAA, a member of its Executive Committee, and the SKKAA's Assistant Chief Instructor.
+Mr. True is President and Chairman of the Board of the SKKAA, and the SKKAA's Chief Instructor.

 Mr. True is a contributor to Sensei: A Handbook for SKKAA Instructors and Their Students (2001) and I Remember When (2004) and is co-author of Little Dragons and Tigers: A Handbook for SKKAA Youth Students, Their Instructors, and Parents (2002).